Flying Dutchman Verstappen wins in Malaysia

 - Extends title lead to 34 points over Sebastian Vetttel

-(CNN)Dutchman Max Verstappen secured the second victory of his burgeoning Formula One career with a flawless drive to win the final Malaysian Grand Prix at Sepang Sunday.
+(CNN)Dutchman Max Verstappen secured the second victory of his burgeoning Formula One career with a flawless drive to win the last Malaysian Grand Prix at Sepang Sunday.

 Verstappen, who celebrated his 20th birthday on the eve of the race, put the disappointments of seven retirements in 2017 firmly behind him to claim Red Bull's second win of the season.